dentarg/auth0-blog/_posts/2017-08-25-building-an-app-with-Nette-and-adding-authentication.markdown

 $pdfMakingElapsed = Debugger::timer('pdf-making');
 ```

 Tracy also has an integration with [Firelogger](https://addons.mozilla.org/cs/firefox/addon/firelogger/).
-Understand more about how tracy works by visiting the [documentation](https://tracy.nette.org/) for more information.
+Learn more about how tracy works by visiting the [documentation](https://tracy.nette.org/) for more information.

 * **Latte:** is a template engine for PHP.
 It has intuitive syntax and compiles templates to plain optimized PHP code.